Laurie Smith

-Laurie Smith (born June 21, 1952) was the 28th Sheriff of Santa Clara County, California, serving from 1998 until her early retirement in 2022 when under indictment for corruption.
-She was the first female County Sheriff in the history of the state.
+Laurie Smith (born June 21, 1952) was the first female county sheriff in the history of California.
+She was the 28th sheriff of Santa Clara County, California, serving from 1998 until her early retirement in 2022, before the end of jury deliberations in her civil trial.
+She was found guilty of corruption and willful misconduct.

 Early life and education

 Laurie Smith is a native of Michigan, where she lived until completion of high school.
 In 1969 she relocated to San Jose, California, for college and to begin her law enforcement career.
 Smith has a bachelor's degree in Administration of Justice from San Jose State University and a master's degree in Business Management from California State Polytechnic University, Pomona.
-She is a graduate of the California Command College and of the FBI National Academy and National Executive Institute.
+She is a graduate of the California Command College and of the FBI National Academy and the FBI National Executive Institute.

 Santa Clara County Sheriff's Office

 Deputy Sheriff: 1973–1998

 Smith began her career at the Sheriff's Office in 1973, working as a matron (the former title for a female Sheriff's Deputy) at the Santa Clara County Jail until 1976.
 She then became one of the first female permanent undercover vice cops.
 In three years in this position, she posed as a prostitute, a vendor of stolen goods, and a drug user.
 She next worked in the patrol division, then became a watch commander over the jails.